North Macedonia–Serbia relations: History

 Both countries were constituent republics within the Socialist Federal Republic of Yugoslavia.
-Following the declaration of independence of then-Republic of Macedonia in 1991, the Yugoslav People's Army peacefully left Macedonia, therefore it was the only former Yugoslav republic that gained independence without conflict or war.
+Following the declaration of independence of the then-Republic of Macedonia in 1991, the Yugoslav People's Army peacefully left the Republic of Macedonia, therefore it was the only former Yugoslav republic that gained independence without conflict or war.

 The Federal Republic of Yugoslavia was formed in 1992 by the remaining Yugoslav republics Montenegro and Serbia.
 However, bilateral relations were not established immediately but only in 1996.
 The establishment of bilateral relations was conducted under the country's constitutional name - Republic of Macedonia.
 Serbia, therefore, was one of 131 countries in the world that recognized the Republic of Macedonia under its constitutional name.

-Following Macedonia's recognition of Kosovo's independence in 2008, the ambassador of Macedonia was expelled from Serbia.
+Following the Republic of Macedonia's recognition of Kosovo's independence in 2008, the ambassador of the Republic of Macedonia was expelled from Serbia.
 The break in relations lasted a few months.
 Both countries are part of the Open Balkan, an economic and political zone of three member states in the Balkans.

 In 2021, Serbia donated 8,000 of their own Pfizer COVID-19 vaccines to North Macedonia, which were received by Prime Minister Zaev who described the act as "solidarity in practice".
 President Aleksandar Vučić stated on the occasion that Serbia's only interest with the donation is "friendship and that we may live as best friends".

-The Serbian Orthodox Church for many years blocked the visits of Macedonian state delegations to the Prohor Pčinjski Monastery in southern Serbia on Macedonia's Day of the Republic, the place where the foundations of Macedonia's statehood were laid during World War II at the first plenary session of ASNOM.
+The Serbian Orthodox Church for many years blocked the visits of state delegations from North Macedonia to the Prohor Pčinjski Monastery in southern Serbia on North Macedonia's Day of the Republic, the place where the foundations of North Macedonia's statehood were laid during World War II at the first plenary session of ASNOM.

 A 2022 poll found that the citizens of North Macedonia consider Serbia to be their favorite neighboring country.